As a mother, do you feel like a failure by the end of the day as you lay in bed thinking back over your day?

-What we most often forget is what this verse goes on to say: that it is not of ourselves – it is the gift of God, not of works, lest any man should boast.
+What we most often forget is, that it is not of ourselves – it is the gift of God, not of works, lest any man should boast.

 2. Living by SELF and Bombing Out!!

-Though these verses are primarily discussing salvation, I have found these verses to ring true in my life whether I lived by grace, through faith or not.
+Though this verse is primarily discussing salvation, I have found these verses to ring true in my life whether I lived by grace, through faith or not.

 Too often, I lived in my own strength, through faith in SELF.
 And.
 Bombed.
 OUT!!

 I often felt unqualified instead of equipped!